Zhenming561/Kitaev_Models/README.md

 # Majorana-Models
-Analysis of Kitaev Chian and Honeycomb model as my personal understanding
+Analysis of Kitaev Honeycomb model as my personal understanding